mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Question:** When you stopped smoking, did *will* figure into that, as well as all the circumstances being ripe?
 Or could [it] always come back, at any time, if the time is ripe?

-**Katagiri:** Well, you have to use your will, very often.
+**Katagiri Roshi:** Well, you have to use your will, very often.
 But the perfect situation, when time is right and conditions are arranged, is completely beyond your will.
 You can just be there – right on.
 At that time, very naturally you can stop.
 That was my case.

 But until this, you have to [repeat] again and again, using your will: “I want to stop.”
 For two days, three days, for a week, or sometimes two months, three months, et cetera.
 You start again, but you try to stop again.